APPENDICES

 Vessel Type Tons Captain Numbers Departure Date Destination Arrival Date Comments

-Dolphin sloop 87 Zebediah Forman 230 27 Oct 1755 Maryland 30 Nov 1755 embarked at north end of Pigiguit, junction of Avon & St.-Croix rivers; 56 over capacity; driven by gale to Boston; 47 exiles removed at Boston to relieve overcrowding; stores replenished by MA authorities; arrived Annapolis with 180; exiles held aboard until arrival of Gov. Sharpe
+Dolphin sloop 87 Zebediah Forman 230 27 Oct 175520 Maryland 30 Nov 1755 embarked at north end of Pigiguit, junction of Avon & St.-Croix rivers; 56 over capacity; driven by gale to Boston Nov 5; 47 exiles removed at Boston to relieve overcrowding; stores replenished by MA authorities; arrived Annapolis with 180; exiles held aboard until arrival of Gov. Sharpe

-Ranger sloop 90 Francis Piercy 263 27 Oct 1755 Maryland 30 Nov 1755 embarked at north end of Pigiguit, junction of Avon & St.-Croix rivers; 81 over capacity; driven by gale to Boston, 5 Nov; 25 exiles removed at Boston to relieve overcrowding; stores replenished by MA authorities; arrived Annapolis; exiles held aboard until arrival of Gov. Sharpe
+Ranger sloop 90 Francis Piercy 263 27 Oct 1755 Maryland 30 Nov 1755 embarked at north end of Pigiguit, junction of Avon & St.-Croix rivers; 81 over capacity; driven by gale to Boston, Nov 5; 25 exiles removed to relieve overcrowding; stores replenished by MA authorities; arrived Annapolis; exiles held aboard until arrival of Gov. Sharpe

 Seaflower sloop 81 Samuel Harris 206 27 Oct 1755 Massachusetts 15 Nov 1755 18 over capacity

-Neptune schooner 90 Jonathan Davis or William Ford 206 27 Oct 1755 Virginia 30 Nov 1755 27 over capacity; driven by gale to Boston, 5 Nov; 29 exiles removed at Boston to relieve overcrowding; stores replenished by MA authorities; Gov. Dinwiddie refused to let them disembark
+Neptune schooner 90 Jonathan Davis, replaced by William Ford18 206 27 Oct 1755 Virginia 30 Nov 1755 27 over capacity; driven by gale to Boston, Nov 5; 29 exiles removed at Boston to relieve overcrowding; stores replenished by MA authorities

 From Annapolis Royal